Neutrinoless Double Beta Decay Sensitivity of the XLZD Rare Event Observatory: Results and discussion

 Recent developments in nuclear models include a quenching effect in $g_A$ (required for agreement with experimental data)~\cite{Gysbers2019} and the addition of a previously neglected short-range term~\cite{cirigliano2021-1,cirigliano2021-2}.
-Considering recent NME models which include these two modifications, the 90\% CL lower limits on $\langle m_{\beta\beta}\rangle$ of XLZD with \SI{10}{years} of data in the \SI{80}{t} configuration and in the optimistic scenario are 7.4--23.5~meV, 4.2--10.2~meV, and 12.1--21.3~meV for the shell model~\cite{Weiss2021,Jokiniemi2022,Castillo2024}, QRPA~\cite{Jokiniemi2022,Castillo2024} and \textit{ab-initio} calculation~\cite{Belley2023}, respectively.
+Considering recent NME models which include these two modifications, the 90\% CL lower limits on $\langle m_{\beta\beta}\rangle$ of XLZD with \SI{10}{years} of data in the \SI{80}{t} configuration and in the optimistic scenario are 7.4--23.5~meV, 4.2--10.2~meV, and 12.1--21.3~meV for the shell model~\cite{Weiss2021,Jokiniemi2022,Castillo2024}, QRPA~\cite{Jokiniemi2022,Castillo2024}, and \textit{ab-initio} calculation~\cite{Belley2023}, respectively.
+The corresponding 3$\sigma$ discovery potential ranges are 11.2--35.5~meV, 6.3--15.4~meV, and 18.3--32.2~meV, respectively.

 We also studied the effect of the $^{137}$Xe production rate on the sensitivity, as this background will depend on the choice of underground laboratory.
 The results for the exclusion sensitivity are shown in \cref{fig:lab_dependence}.
 The bands for each mass stage represent the range between the detector performance scenarios, dominated by the external $\gamma$-ray background.
 Installation at SNOLAB, with a significantly lower muon rate compared to SURF (optimistic scenario), has only a modest effect in the sensitivity (which increases to 1.4$\times$10$^{28}$~yr for the \SI{80}{t} mass configuration).
 It is clear that when the cosmogenic $^{137}$Xe rate is sub-dominant (SNOLAB, SURF, Boulby) or at the same level (LNGS) as the $^8$B background, the impact on the sensitivity is much smaller than that of varying the external $\gamma$-ray rate between the two scenarios considered.
-This is not the case for the case of the Kamioka site, in which case the effect on the projected sensitivity is significant.
+This is not the case for the Kamioka site, in which case the effect on the projected sensitivity is significant.

 XLZD will nominally use natural abundance xenon for its target, but scenarios with different $^{136}$Xe concentration may be warranted at a later stage to investigate a putative signal (in XLZD or in another experiment). \cref{fig:enr_dependence} shows the effect of varying the $^{136}$Xe concentration on the 3$\sigma$ discovery potential for the two mass stages and two detector performance scenarios considered. $^{137}$Xe production was estimated for LNGS~\cite{cuenca-private} (nominal performance) for the various enrichment scenarios and scaled for SURF (optimistic) using the production ratio for natural xenon in these two laboratories (\cref{table:cosmogenics}).
 If XLZD or nEXO were to report an observation which is in tension with their background model but falling short of a discovery, XLZD will be able to confirm it at the 3$\sigma$ level in 10~years with less than 20\% enrichment in the 80~t stage, or even in the 60~t stage with 25\% enrichment.
 Conversely, a signal observation in XLZD can also be tested by running the experiment with some depletion level, which would not impact the background expectation significantly while reducing the signal rate---a strategy already being explored by NEXT~\cite{next_bg_subtraction}.